gemadhc/gemadhc/README.md

 - 👋 Hi, I’m @gemadhc
-- 👀 I’m interested in full stack software development
+- 👀 I’m interested in finding my niche within software engineering
-- 🌱 I’m currently working on a VR application that mimics an interactive christmas tree
+- 🌱 I’m currently learning the front end side of web development
 - 💞️ I’m looking to collaborate on projects that help me improve/learn new skils
 - 📫 How to reach me gemadhc@gmail.com